define affidavit define affidavit

 Use of an Affidavit in Legal Proceedings

-Affidavits serve a paramount role in legal proceedings, often making an appearance in both civil and criminal cases.
+Affidavits serve a paramount role in legal proceedings, often appearing in both civil and criminal cases.
 Their primary purpose is to provide factual information to the court, aiding the overall decision-making process.
 For example, affidavits dictate real facts in custody battles, which exercises significant influence over custody decisions.
 Similarly, in a criminal case, an affidavit might contain an eyewitness’s recounting of a crime, acting as instrumental evidence.
 Affidavits, therefore, help furnish critical facts, contributing decisively to the conclusions drawn in court cases.

 Breaking Down the Components of an Affidavit